Table of Contents

 Keyboard Layout

-Since agent use its own local keyboard to simulate the input for the remote customer keyboard, both keyboard layout in macOS or Windows for agent and customer must be the same.
+Since agent use its own local keyboard to simulate the input for the remote client keyboard, both keyboard layout in macOS or Windows for agent and client must be the same.
 It is recommended to use “United States US” layout because the soft-keyboard, for the time being, only supports “United States US keyboard” layout.

 For setup of keyboard layout of Windows and macOS, please refer to keyboard setup in Settings of Windows, macOS and Ubuntu.